link1905/Unity-SummerRest/README.md

 ### Async
 - Normally, generated classes only have coroutine methods.
 - You can enable async methods by add **"SUMMER_REST_TASK"** [Scripting Define Symbol](https://docs.unity3d.com/Manual/CustomScriptingSymbols.html) and import [UniTask](https://github.com/Cysharp/UniTask) package.
 Async methods are highly recommended because of simplicity
-- Please note that the simple async methods will throw exceptions on error
+- Please note that the async methods will throw exceptions on error instead of callbacks
 ```
 public class User
 {